TianwenZhou/ProDehaze/README.md

-## Latent Dehazing
+## ProDehaze: prompting diffusion models toward faithful image dehazing

 [Tianwen Zhou](https://zhoutianwen.com/)

-AI Lab, Sony
+This is the official repo of ProDehaze: prompting diffusion models toward faithful image dehazing

-This is the official repo of Latent Dehazing
+Our paper has been accepted to ICME 2025!